Bonneville Power Administration: Operations

+Facilities and projects

+The BPA is the designated marketer for 31 hydroelectric dams and the Columbia Generating Station, a nuclear power plant at the Hanford Site.
+The dams are owned and operated by either the Army Corps of Engineers (21 dams) or the Bureau of Reclamation (10 dams).

 History

+The Bonneville Project, named for the then-new Bonneville Dam, was established by an act of Congress that was signed into law by President Franklin D. Roosevelt on August 20, 1936.
+The federal agency was created to market electricity from the Bonneville and Grand Coulee dams based on the model of the Tennessee Valley Authority (TVA).
+It would provide a flat rate for customer utilities and use revenue from these sales to pay off the bonds used by the federal government to finance the construction of dams in the Pacific Northwest.
+The agency's name was changed to the Bonneville Power Administration in 1940.
+Attempts to replace the BPA with a Columbia Valley Authority that more closely resembled the TVA were made in the 1940s and 1950s, but were ultimately unsuccessful.

 BPA's first industrial sale was to Alcoa in January 1940, to provide 32,500 kilowatts of power.
 This, and the following 162,500 kilowatt order, led to complaints of the Bonneville Power Act's anti-monopoly clause.
 The cheap price of aluminum from Alcoa helped aluminum sales grow in the post-World War II market.

 Overly optimistic estimates of future electricity consumption by BPA in the 1960s led the agency to guarantee some bonds for the disastrous Washington Public Power Supply System nuclear power project.
 Out of five nuclear power plants started (WNP-1 and WNP-4, WNP-3 and WNP-5), only WNP-2 was completed.
 BPA is still making payments on three of the abandoned plants.
 In 2003, BPA's debt for the nuclear project totaled $6.2 billion.

-In 1973, Bill Gates and Paul Allen were hired by Bob Barnett to write software for the PDP-10 computer that managed BPA's power grid and remained in operation until 2013.
+In 1973, the BPA commissioned TRW Inc. to write software for the PDP-10 mainframe computer that managed the agency's power grid; Bill Gates and Paul Allen wrote the software for the monitoring system, which remained in operation until its replacement in 2013.

 In 2014, the BPA Library discovered a collection of old films made by the agency and began posting digital versions of them on the agency's website.
 Included in the collection is the award-winning documentary "River of Power" which covers the Agency's history from its beginning to the present.

-The BPA gives its name to the BPA Trail in Federal Way, Washington, a walking trail built beneath the power transmission lines.
+The BPA gives its name to the BPA Trail in Federal Way, Washington, a walking trail built beneath power transmission lines.

+In 2025, the BPA was impacted by mass firings of federal workers by the Department of Government Efficiency.